-Mr. Teo is responsible for the overall business operations in Vietnam, with focus on the domestic water and wastewater businesses.
-He has more than 20 years of experience in the building and construction sector and has been placed with the responsibility to ensure that the subsidiary's business will grow from strength to strength.
-He holds a Diploma in Sales and Marketing from the Marketing Institute of Singapore.
+Mr Teo is responsible for the overall business operations in Vietnam, focus on the domestic Water and Waste Water businesses.
+Mr Teo has more than 20 years of experience in the building and construction sector and has been placed with the responsibility to ensure that the subsidiary's business will grow from strength to strength.
+Mr Teo holds a Diploma in Sales and Marketing from the Marketing Institute of Singapore.

-Mr. Kwan Koon Ho, Harvey,
+Mr Kwan Koon Ho, Harvey,